vue-formily/docs/content/en/getting started/setup.md

   // The alias of the object contain all the references to the created forms.
   // Default is `forms`
   alias?: string;
-  // All your custom form elements can be registed here elements?: any[];
 }
 ```